Visualizing musical tunings in the browser

 One of my recurring intellectual joys is to learn about the deep connections between music and mathematics.
-About a decade ago, I discovered the amazing work of Gareth Loy, “Musimathics: The Mathematical Foundations of Music”, a generous 2-volume overview of the mathematics and physics underlying many different aspects of music, from waves to sampling to psychoacoustics.
+About a decade ago, I discovered the amazing work of Gareth Loy, “Musimathics: A Guided Tour of the Mathematics of Music”, a generous 2-volume overview of the mathematics and physics underlying many different aspects of music, from waves to sampling to psychoacoustics.
 For a non-mathematician like myself, the maths in this book are easy to follow and the intuition is greatly helped by examples and diagrams.
 It has become one of my favourite references, which I’ve had the pleasure to offer to many of my similarly-minded friends.

 One of the first subjects that fascinated me is the chapter about “Musical Scales, Tuning, and Intonation” that explains the evolution of tunings and temperaments from Pythagorean tuning to the contemporary 12-tet temperament, and sent me through the rabbit hole of microtonality experiments across musical cultures and scholarships.
 Growing up in Egypt, where microtonal maqam music has a long and established history, I especially appreciated the book’s mathematical exposition that allowed me to grasp the logical foundations of this musical culture.